Small switches called transistors are found in almost every electronic device.

 Flyback Diode 1N4007 | 1 | |

-This activation is crucial as it enables the transistor to conduct current between its collector and emitter terminals.
+Because it permits the transistor to flow current between its collector and emitter terminals this activation is essential.

 The activated transistor serves as a switch for the relay.